 Spring is almost here!
 And with it comes loads of outdoor fun in Austin.
-From picnics in the park to scenic swimming holes and awesome events, you’ll find that our town knows how to make the most of this sunshine season.
+From picnics in the park to scenic biking trails and alfresco patios, you’ll find that our town knows how to make the most of this sunshine season.
 Here are 12 fun things to do in spring for your Austin, Texas bucket list.

 Credit Pierce Ingram.